Summer tours: Australia v Ireland Preview for Match One

 - Ireland are on a 12-match winning streak, with their last win against England.
 Their last loss was against Wales.

-- The Wallabies win percentage at the Suncorp (also known as Lang Park) 73%.
+- The Wallabies win percentage at the Suncorp (also known as Lang Park) is 73%.
 Their last match there was a Bledisloe Cup win over the All Blacks.

 - 12 of Ireland’s match-day squad were part of Leinster’s double-winning side.